spacecatpixel/lokidocs/SNFullGuide.md

 Line 13 to 17 show your 25-word mnemonic (“new-monic”) seed.
 The seed is used to easily backup and restore your wallet without needing any other information.
 At this stage, grab a pen and paper, and write down your 25 words in order.
 Store the piece of paper in a safe and secure place, if your words are stored in a text file on your computer or stored online, you increase your risk of someone else getting control of your wallet.

 It is at this point that we should get some Loki in the wallet.
+The amount of Loki required to run a node is derived from the function shown in Lokis [Cryptoeconomic paper](https://loki.network/wp-content/uploads/2018/07/Loki_Cryptoeconomics-1.pdf).
+Don't worry if you cant work out the formula, the daemon will display the amount of Loki required to run the node.
+If you do not have enough you will have the option to join in or run your own Service Node pool.

-Copy your public address and ask someone to send you Loki, or you can run `start_mining` from inside the wallet to instruct the daemon to start mining to the wallet.
-This might take an hour or so on testnet to get 100 Loki for staking.
+> If you are running a Service Node on the testnet you will only ever require 100 testnet Loki to run the Node.
+You can ask someone in the Loki Discord Community for some testnet Loki, or alternatively you can run the command `start_mining` in your wallet.
+This may take an hour or two to get enough Loki.

 We will need our address to register our Service Node later, to get your primary address type the following command: